In this post I show how to upcycle old jeans and what you can make with just one pair.

 2. Upcycling the Seams & Hems on Jeans

-A long seam can be obtained by cutting the seam up the inside of one leg of the jeans, following it around the crotch, and back down the other leg.
+A long seam can be obtained by cutting the stitching up the inside of one leg of the jeans, following it around the crotch, and back down the other leg.

-There is another seam that runs across the seat of a pair of jeans, between the waistband and the pockets.
-The hems on a pair of jeans can also be cut out and also be used for many denim seams upcycles.
+Another seam runs across the seat of a pair of jeans, between the waistband and the pockets.
+The hems on jeans can also be cut out and used for many denim seams upcycles.

 What You Can Make With Denim Seams